zethon/vbshell/README.md

 This plugin for vBulletin allows users to navigate the board through a command line interface in the browser.
 This idea is based off of an actual app I write and maintain that does the same thing (see [https://github.com/lulzapps/Owl](https://github.com/lulzapps/Owl)).

+## Installation

+This plugin requires the PHP SOAP library, NuSOAP (http://nusoap.sourceforge.net/).
+Currently this plugin looks for it installed in the root.

+For vBulletin 3x, upload everything in the /upload folder.
+Create a new template called `shell_main`.
+The shell should be available in the `http://<link-to-your-forum>/shell`.

 ## Navigation

 The shell maintains a state of the current forum and thread.